athenars-io/site-content/2023/gateway_sub_system.md

 We have decided to utilise *pfsense* in the Athenars technology stack.
 The gateway / firewall / router sub-system is a critical piece of a holistic system so this was a really important decision.
 For abreviations sake in this article, we'll refer to this sub-system as our *edge* sub-system.
 To better understand how our decision fits into our overall design, please see our other posts on our [system requirements](https://athenars.io/defining-the-requirements-of-the-athenars-system/) and considered [sub-systems](https://athenars.io/the-athenars-sub-systems/).

 This will not be a blow-by-blow, feature comparison.
 We will however walk through and explain our reasoning for choosing pfsense over the other options.
 A lot of this won't be surprising when considering our system requirements provided in the previous posts.
+Importantly, we developed our requirements and needs first, then sat back and considered the options.

 # The options

-First, here are the main options that were considered.
+Here are the main options that were considered.

 - pfsense
 - OPNsense
-- Microtik
+- Microtik RouterOS
 - Unifi
-- Sophos
+- Sophos Firewall Home Edition
-- Untangle
+- Untangle / Arista NG Firewall Complete

 ## Main feature requirements